-- c) Less-than-Significant Impact.
+- other facilities because the water system improvements have been designed to meet the anticipated growth in the PID service area.
+The impact would be less than significant. - c) Less-than-Significant Impact.
 The proposed project would involve modification of the existing stormwater drainage system at the Reservoir B site.
 The system would convey runoff from the tank site to an existing storm drain on the east side of the Reservoir B site.
 The stormwater system would not significantly expand on the existing stormwater system at the Reservoir B site.
 The impact would be less than significant. - d) No Impact.
 No new or expanded water entitlements would be required for the project.
 The project would have no impact. - e) No Impact.
 The project would not involve the treatment or creation of wastewater.
 The project would have no impact. - f, g) Less-than-Significant Impact.
 Construction activities associated with the proposed project would generate solid waste in the form of demolished materials and other trash.
 Any solid waste generated by the proposed project would be disposed of at an approved landfill or recycling center (e.g., Neal Road Landfill), in compliance with local, state, and federal regulations pertaining to solid waste disposal.
 Construction and operation of the proposed project is not likely to generate solid waste in amounts that would adversely affect the existing capacity of the local landfill.
 The project would have a less-than-significant impact.

-- XVIV.
-MANDATORY FINDINGS OF SIGNIFICANCE - (To be filled out by Lead Agency if required) - a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? - b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? - c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+χV IV.
+MANDATORY FINDINGS OF SIGNIFICANCE - (To be filled out by Lead Agency if required) Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?